Vice President for Church Ministries

 Prior to joining FRC, Dr. Cureton was unanimously elected as Vice President for Convention Relations for the Southern Baptist Convention (SBC).
 In this position, Dr. Cureton directed media and public relations for the SBC executive committee, performed liaison work with national church and political officials, and was executive editor of SBC Life.

 Since joining FRC, Dr. Cureton has further enhanced the iVoteValues initiative with a feature-rich website (iVoteValues.org) and expanded Voter Impact Toolkit.
 He also initiated the WatchmenPastors.org and CultureImpact.org websites for culturally engaged pastors and church members.
 He also created the "Stand for Marriage" Toolkit DVD which has been sent to over 20,000 churches, notably in California, Arizona, Florida, Maine, and North Carolina in support of their successful efforts to uphold traditional marriage.
-He is the author of a recent booklet: Ten Commandments: Foundation for American Society and posts a daily Lost Episode from American History on the WatchmenPastors.org blog.
+He is the author of a booklet: Ten Commandments: Foundation for American Society and contributes to Lost Episode from American History on the WatchmenPastors.org blog.

 Dr. Cureton holds a Bachelor's degree in Religion from Carson Newman College and a Master of Divinity (MDiv) and Doctorate of Philosophy (PhD) from Southwestern Baptist Theological Seminary.
 He has done additional study at the University of Texas at Arlington and completed his doctoral dissertation while at the University of Lund, Sweden.
 Dr. Cureton and his wife, Pat, have two children.